-- 1. Student will point to or attach a sticker to show a location and say the name of a tribe that lives closest to the classroom community (lesson and map from First Grade, SS Lesson 1). - 2.
+- 1. Student will point to or attach a sticker to show a location and say the name of one tribal nation that lives closest to the classroom community (lesson and map from First Grade SS Lesson 1).
 Each student creates a drawing or picture chart of historical Montana Plains Indian food, clothing, shelter (one item for each category) before there was store-bought food, clothing and shelter.
-Student labels the drawing with vocabulary words. - 3.
-Student creates drawings of contemporary Montana Plains Indian food, clothing, shelter (one item for each category) to build the awareness and to understand the significance that everyone needs to eat healthy food (from the food pyramid), wear protective clothing, and live in homes that protect us from the elements. - 4.
-Student presents an oral review of both drawings, and names one reason a tribe of Montana had to change to store-bought food, clothing and shelter. - 5.
-Give an oral description of a traditional way one tribe of Montana may dress for a special celebration and explain why it might be important to that tribe.
+Student labels the drawing with vocabulary words. - 2.
+Student creates drawings of contemporary food, clothing, shelter (one item for each category) from people of a tribal nation to build the awareness and to understand the significance that everyone needs to eat healthy food (from the food pyramid), wear clothing, and live in homes that protect us from the elements.
+Students will deduct that needs are the same for everyone. - 3.
+Student presents an oral review of both drawings, and names one reason people of a tribal nation had to change to store-bought food, clothing and shelter. - 4.
+Give an oral description of a traditional way one tribal nation may dress for a special celebration and explain why it might be important to that tribal nation.